cca/libraries_wagtail/docs/readme.md

 - Push changes to production, `git tag release-$NUM && git push && git push --tags`

 See deployment.md for more details on deploying to remote instances like staging and production.

-## Tools

-**setup.sh** bootstraps the local development environment so we can begin working on the site without needing to push to a remote instance like staging.

-**sync.fish** copies a remote instance's data to your local development environment. `./docs/sync.fish --media` does the media files while `./docs/sync.fish --db` does the database.
-By default it syncs from staging but you can sync from `--prod` as well.
-Run `./docs/sync.fish --help` for complete usage information.

-**dev.fish** starts or stop the local development toolchain (which is: docker, minikube, skaffold).
-Run `./dev.fish up` or `start` to begin and `./dev.fish down` or `stop` when you're done.
-Note that this is just a convenience; there's no reason you cannot manage the development tools individually if you want to.

 ## Module (including Wagtail) Updates